Steps to Apply

 - Print the Secondary School Report and turn into your college counselor.
 This report should be submitted with your high school transcript.

 - Have your SAT or ACT scores sent directly to Roanoke’s Office of Admissions by the testing center or your high school.
 Our school code is 5571 for the SAT, 4392 for the ACT.
-There may be an opportunity for students in the top 20% of their graduating high school class to make the SAT or ACT optional.
-For more information, contact the Office of Admissions.

 - You may also have SAT II, AP, CLEP and/or IB exam scores forwarded, when available.
 They may be used for placement, awarding of credit or granting course competency.
 Our school code is 5571 for SAT and AP scores.
 More about advanced placement…